Upper Satellite Boulders Rock Climbing

 Eds.
 Please consider minimizing your impact when enjoying the area.
 There are already signs of erosion, plant trampling, etc. Do your best to ensure future access to this wonderful area!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Upper Satellite Boulders:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Upper Satellite Boulders:

 Featured Route For Upper Satellite Boulders

 This tall, beautiful face has at least a couple of routes on it, and although it may look a little chossy, all those tiny crimps and dime edges are solid.
 Directly in the center is a very cool line that climbs on tiny crimpers and very small edges for feet.
 It's slim pickings for holds, so delicate footwork and nice long reaches are involved.
 It's a pretty tall line, requiring a big move at the end as holds disappear, but the landing is pretty good with two pads.
 A few feet to the left looks eas...[more]
 Browse More Classics in Colorado

 Super thin face to the right of the Dank Arete

 Boom Boulder's tall north face.

 By Ryando Smithman